gw2-addon-loader/GW2-Addon-Manager/README.md

 ##### Guild Wars 2 Unofficial Add-On Manager
-A tool to install and update some Guild Wars 2 add-ons without having to manually visit each website, check version numbers, download and rename dlls, etc.
+A tool to improve the experience of using addons and plugins in Guild Wars 2 by handling installation, updates, and file management behind the scenes.

-### Current Status
+### Project Status

 Update 1.0.0 is nearing completion and will be releasing soon.
 A pre-release alpha **with no Arc-Bhud or Arc-Mechanics compatibility** is available on the [releases](https://github.com/fmmmlee/GW2-Addon-Manager/releases) page.
 Features include changing the configuration file to .yaml format, displaying addon descriptions and other information in a selection window, bug fixes, UI improvements, and a complete restructuring of the addon installation process to include and be compatible with the [addon loader](https://github.com/gw2-addon-loader).